saurav28/saurav28.github.io/index.md

 Currently working on an [Enterprise Content Managment as a Service](https://help.sap.com/viewer/product/DOCUMENT_MANAGEMENT/Cloud/en-US) project running on SAP Cloud Platform as a Development Architect.

 In my view main challenge of running a product in Cloud is Scalability followed by Security.
 I spend considerable amount of time to look at new ways to improve scalability of my product.

+**iGate Global Solutions (2005 -2008) - Senior Software Engineer**

+Worked mainly on J2EE/Struts based web applications.
+Web applications used to have integration with Content Management Systems like Documentum and with Mainframe systems.

 ### Skills